List of The Incredibles characters: Syndrome

-Omnidroid
+Omnidroids

 The Omnidroids are a series of dangerous battle robots developed by Syndrome specifically to fight and kill Supers.
 The Omnidroids are large and heavy constructions, and use a combination of brute strength and features such as claws, rockets, and laser guns to target and destroy their enemies.
 They are also equipped with artificial intelligence, and can quickly analyze enemies during battle, instantly adapting their fighting strategies to their enemies' weaknesses.

 Syndrome has his assistant Mirage lure dozens of retired supers to come fight the prototype Omnidroids.
 Most of the supers are killed during their first encounter with the robot, but a few defeat it; each time a prototype is defeated, Syndrome analyzes the damage and rebuilds the machine with modifications to ensure the robot can slay the super in question during their second battle.

 Eventually, the machine is perfected to such a degree that no individual superhero can defeat it.
 Syndrome unleashes the Omnidroid on the city of Metroville, planning to fight it in a staged battle while controlling it via a secret wristband remote, hoping to earn hero status himself.
 Unfortunately for Syndrome, the machine's artificial intelligence recognizes his remote control as a threat, and blasts it off his wrist before knocking him unconscious.

 The final Omnidroid has only three known weaknesses; a lack of grip on slippery/icy surfaces, the ability to be externally influenced by the remote control, and the fact that its claws can penetrate its own protective shell.
 The Incredibles and Frozone use these weaknesses to their advantage during their final battle with the Omnidroid, eventually using its detached claw to destroy it.

 Mirage

-Mirage (Elizabeth Peña) appears as Syndrome's seductive right-hand woman and accomplice in the deaths of many Supers in the first film.
+Mirage (voiced by Elizabeth Peña) appears as Syndrome's seductive right-hand woman and accomplice in the deaths of many Supers in the first film.
 Though she has no superhuman abilities, she has extensive computer and espionage skills.
-In her video-tablet message to Mr. Incredible she mentions that according to the government, neither of them officially exist.
+In her video message to Mr. Incredible she mentions that according to the government, neither of them officially exist.

 Mirage is amoral to the point where she assists with Syndrome's systematic murder of the Supers.
-She reconsiders her position when Syndrome shows callous disregard for Elastigirl and the children on board the plane, and after he takes a gamble on her life, daring an imprisoned Mr. Incredible to kill her.
-She subsequently frees Mr. Incredible, and helps his family escape the island.
+She reconsiders her position when Syndrome shows callous disregard for Elastigirl and the children onboard the plane.
+After he takes a gamble on her life, daring an imprisoned Mr. Incredible to kill her, Mirage subsequently frees Mr. Incredible and helps his family escape the island.